 The combined L1/L2 analyses allowed us to see whether the same effects arose when taking both data sets together (verifying the strength of the effects) and most importantly whether phoneme monitoring is slowed down in L2.
 The pattern of results was indeed similar to those obtained in the separate analyses for each language.
 Most importantly, no main effect of Language was found for reaction times.
 Moreover, model comparison showed that Language did not improve the model fit.
-Thus, L2 speakers are not significantly slower at phoneme monitoring than L1 speakers, suggesting that any L2 disadvantage in word production happens downstream from lexical and phonological planning processes (see below).
-This is confirmed by the significant factor when considering accuracy scores in that L2 speakers were more accurate in the coda position than L1 speakers.
+Thus, L2 speakers are not significantly slower at phoneme monitoring than L1 speakers. suggesting that any L2 disadvantage in word production happens downstream from lexical and phonological planning processes (see below).
+This is confirmed by the significant interaction of Language and Task.
+Unexpectedly, language was a significant factor when considering accuracy scores in that L2 speakers were more accurate in the coda position than L1 speakers.
 This might be explained by arguing that L2 speakers benefit more from the distractor words if there is phonological overlap while less interference is seen when there is no overlap.
 This is consistent with weaker L2 lexical representations.